We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 The historic Mittlere Brucke marks the oldest crossing of the Rhine River between Lake Constance and the North Sea.
 It is also considered the dividing point between the High Rhine and the Upper Rhine.

-The original bridge opened in the year 1226, but the current bridge dates to 1905, when it was built to accommodate Basel trams.
+The original bridge opened in the year 1226, but the current structure dates to 1905, when it was built to accommodate trams.
 Crossing the Middle Bridge at least once is one of the required Basel things to do!

 Petersplatz (St. Peter’s Square, Basel)